 The Company passports its services within the European Union ("EU") under freedom of services ("FOS") and freedom of establishment ("FOE").
 The countries in which the Company passports its services or has established a branch are listed below.
 The Company has currently applied for a third-country branch in the UK to ensure continuity of service due to the UK's exit from the European Union ("Brexit").
-AIE is currently operating in the UK under the Temporary Permissions Regime ("TPR").
-An application for a Greek branch is expected to be carried out in 2022.
+AIE is currently operating in the UK under the Temporary Permissions Regime ("TPR") (refer to section A.5 for more information).
+An application for a Greek branch is expected to be carried out in 2023.